Alison Thewliss

 Alison Emily Thewliss (born 13 September 1982) is a Scottish National Party (SNP) politician.
-She has been the Member of Parliament (MP) for Glasgow Central since the May 2015 general election.
+She was the Member of Parliament (MP) for Glasgow Central from the May 2015 general election until 2024.

 Before being elected to Westminster, Thewliss was a Glasgow City Councillor for the Calton ward, first elected in 2007.
 During her time as a councillor, she served as the SNP's Spokesperson on Land and Environmental Services.
+From 2020 to 2022, she led for the SNP on the Economy in Westminster.

 On 3 December 2022, Thewliss announced her decision to stand as leader of the SNP's 44 sitting MPs at Westminster following the resignation of Ian Blackford.
 She was defeated by Stephen Flynn by 26 votes to 17.
 On 10 December 2022, Flynn appointed her SNP Spokesperson for Home Affairs.

 Early life and career

 Thewliss attended Carluke High School and studied Politics and International Relations at the University of Aberdeen.

 Thewliss was inspired to join the SNP at the age of seventeen following the 1997 Scottish devolution referendum.
 She was too young to vote in the referendum, but carried out an exit poll at a polling station as part of a Modern Studies project, which brought her into contact with representatives from Scottish political parties.
 Whilst still a student, she became involved in canvassing for the SNP at the 2003 Scottish Parliament election.
 A few months later, she was employed as a researcher for Bruce McFee MSP.
 By the time McFee had decided not to seek re-election in 2007, the party was looking for local election candidates.
 Thewliss agreed to stand for the Calton ward at the 2007 Glasgow City Council election which used a new multi-member ward system, and was one of 19 SNP candidates who gained seats previously held by Scottish Labour councillors under the previous single-member system.
 She was re-elected in 2012, but stood down as a councillor after being elected as MP for Glasgow Central at the 2015 general election.

 In October 2020, Thewliss was elected to the SNP National Executive Committee.